 Not all hope is lost, though.
 A flat in a good location, or where future upside developments will take place, is key to securing a buyer with a good offer.
 You’ll also be able to appeal to the Permanent Residents in Singapore, since they are only allowed to buy resale flats for public housing.

-On top of that, a resale flat is advantageous if you want to rent out immediately to earn passive income, since you won’t have to wait out the MOP, unlike with BTO flats and ECs.
+On top of that, many may choose a resale flat for rental to earn passive income, since you won’t have to wait out the MOP, unlike with BTO flats and ECs.
 However, you cannot own two HDB flats at a time.

 |Pros of investing in a resale flat||Cons of investing in a resale flat|